rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/release-notes/_index.md

 ---

-# Istio 1.5.7
+# Istio 1.5.8

 ### Important note on 1.5.x versions

 When upgrading from any 1.4 version of Istio to any 1.5 version, the Rancher installer will delete several resources in order to complete the upgrade, at which point they will be immediately re-installed.
 This includes the `istio-reader-service-account`.
 If your Istio installation is using this service account be aware that any secrets tied to the service account will be deleted.
 Most notably this will **break specific [multi-cluster deployments](https://archive.istio.io/v1.4/docs/setup/install/multicluster/)**.
+Downgrades back to 1.4 are not possible.

 See the official upgrade notes for additional information on the 1.5 release and upgrading from 1.4: https://istio.io/latest/news/releases/1.5.x/announcing-1.5/upgrade-notes/